golang/mock/CONTRIBUTING.md

 We gladly accept contributions from the community.
 Before opening a pull request please make sure to create an issue for discussion first.
-This helps us decide what action should be taken in regards to the issue.
+This helps us decide what action should be taken in regard to the issue.